• 7 min read

 Final Thoughts

 Iceland is best explored at your own pace, with the freedom to stop, detour, and adapt to changing weather and road conditions.
-The new kilometer road tax is simply part of maintaining the road network that makes that freedom possible.
+The new kilometre road tax is simply part of maintaining the road network that makes that freedom possible.

 For travellers, the experience remains the same: